apapli/powerbi-embedded-in-salesforce/README.md

 - Save the component, wait a minute or two for it to sync and become available in your lightning page builder
 - Open the lightning page builder, drag and drop the component onto the page layout you'd like to have it on
 - Publish the page
-- Enjoy, you now have enterprise grade analytics functionality inside your Salesforce instance to provide amazing insights to your users!
+- Enjoy, you now have enterprise grade dashboarding functionality using PowerBI inside your Salesforce instance to provide amazing insights to your users!

 ## Credits:
 * https://salesforce.stackexchange.com/questions/166612/is-it-posible-to-add-iframe-directly-in-lightning-components